Are you OK with cookies?

 Get an offer and arrange your start and training dates

-Once you’ve received your provisional offer, and passed your pre-employment checks and fitness assessment, we’ll email you to invite you to a call with a member of our recruitment team to discuss starting as a prison officer and arranging your training dates.
+Once you’ve received your provisional offer, and passed your pre-employment checks, and medical and fitness test, we will email you to invite you to a call with a member of our recruitment team to discuss starting as a prison officer and arranging your training dates.

 Find your prison officer job